 Operating costs, Development Costs and Abandonment costs were supplied by Eni and were reviewed by SGS on a high level.
-Most of the development costs are based on tendering from, and bids already awarded to, qualifying and reputable construction companies.
 The costs estimates seem to be reasonable and in line with similar developments.
 The operating cost profiles assume present conditions and were held constant throughout the field's life.
 Under the production license's terms and conditions Eni is allowed to recover all exploration costs related to this development incurred in the past, which has an impact on the reserves entitlement.
 The estimated net cost of abandoning the field and facilities was included in the economic evaluation.
-Some 33% of the total development costs have already been spent by end 2018.
+Some 95% of the total development costs have already been spent by end 2021.